LaurentOngaro/UEVaultManager/docs/source/configuration.rst

   browse_when_add_row = True
   ;Number of Rows displayed or scraped per page.If this value is changed all the scraped files must be updated to match the new value rows_per_page = 37
+  ;Number of backup files version to keep in the folder for backups.
+The oldest will be deleted.
+Set to 0 to keep all the backups backup_files_to_keep = 30
   ;Delay in seconds when image cache will be invalidated.
 Default value represent 15 days image_cache_max_time = 1296000
   ;Folder (relative or absolute) to store images for assets